REINVENTION: Breathing New Life into An Existing Senior Living CommunityApril 28, 2020

 Assisted Living & Memory Care Households

-Located along the gulf coast, this island community was comprised of several distinct and separate buildings that had, to various degrees, outlived their marketability.
+Located along the gulf coast, this senior living island community was comprised of several distinct and separate buildings that had, to various degrees, outlived their marketability.
 Master planning resulted in a multi-phased update process, with some buildings to be replaced and others reinvented over the course of several years.
 This began with the conversion of the 80,000 square foot Mark Manor assisted living residence into The Lofts.

-The former Mark Manor building had a sturdy concrete structure that was in good condition and well suited to the Florida climate.
+The former Mark Manor building had a sturdy concrete structure that was in good condition and well-suited to the Florida climate.
 Community leaders made the fiscally-responsible decision to work with the “good bones” and renovate each floor to create person-centered households.
 The overall census dropped from 90 beds to 64 suites, 16 on the second floor for residents with dementia and 48 on three other floors for assisted living.
 The change is immediately apparent with the revitalized exterior façade, updated to be compatible with new construction on campus.

 Despite the added challenges associated with vertical mechanical and plumbing infrastructure when renovating a middle floor, the owner decided to start on the second floor so residents with dementia would not have to move multiple times.
 Updates were carefully implemented to maintain utilities on other floors while replacing plumbing stacks and upgrading mechanical systems in the renovated spaces.
-Due to the eight-foot floor to ceiling height, every bulkhead is functional to maintain as much height as possible while introducing outside air through a new mechanical system.
+Due to the eight-foot floor-to-ceiling height, every bulkhead is functional to maintain as much height as possible while introducing outside air through a new mechanical system.

 We enlarged resident rooms and relocated and expanded common spaces on each floor.
 The elevator lobby has been re-envisioned as a foyer with a front door leading into the common living spaces much like the entry experience in a private residence.
 Staff areas were relocated behind the scenes at the core to maximize natural light in living areas and emphasize that this is a loft residence.